-Payment Processing Hub — San Diego payment guidance
+payment processing Hub — San Diego payment guidance

-How Credit Card Processing Fees Work
+How Credit Card Processing Fees Work: Plain English Guide (2026)

 Most business owners are paying more than they should — not because they got ripped off, but because nobody explained how the fee structure actually works.
 Here’s the plain-language version.